solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 First start with
 [installing WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on your system.
-Be sure to restart your computer when installation is done, then continue this guide.
+Type the following command in your Windows power shell:

 ```shell
 wsl --install
 ```

+Be sure to restart your computer when installation is done, then continue this guide.
 After installing WSL and restarting your computer, open a new Linux terminal session using WSL:

 ```shell
 wsl
 ```

+> You will probably also need to enable the Windows Subsystem for Linux feature.
+> You can do this typing `feature` in the windows search bar open the windows
+> features and then enable the features: `Windows Subsystem for Linux` and
+> `Windows PowerShell 2.0`.

 For the remainder of this guide and your Solana development using WSL, you will run all your commands, Solana builds, and program deployments inside this Linux